Emperor Xiaowu of Jin

-Emperor Xiaowu of Jin (晋孝武帝 (晉孝武帝, Jìn Xiàowǔ Dì, Chin Hsiao-wu-ti); 362– 6 November 396), personal name Sima Yao (司馬曜), courtesy name Changming (昌明), was an emperor of the Eastern Jin Dynasty in China.
-During his reign, Jin saw his dynasty survive a major attempt by Former Qin to destroy it, but he would nevertheless be the last Jin emperor to actually exercise imperial power, as his sons Emperor An and Emperor Gong would be controlled by regents and warlords.
+Emperor Xiaowu of Jin (晋孝武帝 (晉孝武帝, Jìn Xiàowǔ Dì, Chin Hsiao-wu-ti); 362 – 6 November 396), personal name Sima Yao (司馬曜), courtesy name Changming (昌明), was an emperor of the Eastern Jin Dynasty in China.
+During his reign, Jin saw his dynasty survive a major attempt by Former Qin to destroy it, but he would nevertheless be the last Jin emperor to actually exercise imperial power, as his sons Emperor An and Emperor Gong would be controlled by regents and warlords (e.g. Huan Xuan and Liu Yu).
 Emperor Xiaowu died an unusual death—he was killed by his concubine Honoured Lady Zhang after he insulted her.

 Early life

 Sima Yao was born in 362, when his father Sima Yu was Prince of Kuaiji and prime minister for his grandnephew, Emperor Ai.
 Sima Yao's mother, Li Lingrong, was originally a servant involved in textile production but, based on a magician's words that she would bear his heir (his sons all having died early by that point), Sima Yu took her as his concubine and she gave birth to Sima Yao.
 As he was born at dawn, she named him Yao, with the courtesy name Changming, both meaning "dawn".
 A year later she gave birth to his brother, Sima Daozi.
 As the oldest surviving son of Sima Yu, Sima Yao was designated as the heir apparent early in his life, and in 365, when he was just three years old, Emperor Fei offered the greater title of Prince of Langya to his father and the title of Prince of Kuaiji to him.
 Sima Yu declined, both personally and on his son's behalf, and Emperor Fei did not insist on them taking on the greater titles.

 In 371, having lost a devastating battle to the Former Yan general Murong Chui in 369, the paramount general Huan Wen accused Emperor Fei of impotence and of not being the biological father of his sons.
 He then deposed him and made Sima Yu the new emperor (as Emperor Jianwen), although actual power was in Huan's hands.
-In 372, Emperor Jianwen grew ill and he named Sima Yao crown prince but in his will, he offered the throne to Huan, if he wanted it.
+In 372, Emperor Jianwen grew ill and he named Sima Yao crown prince on 12 September but in his will, he offered the throne to Huan, if he wanted it.
 When his official Wang Tanzhi (王坦之) objected, Emperor Jianwen gave approval for an amendment, written by Wang, wherein Huan was only compared to the statesmen Zhuge Liang and Wang Dao.
 Nevertheless, when Emperor Jianwen died, many officials were apprehensive of Huan, and not immediately willing to declare Crown Prince Yao as the new emperor.
 Finally, at the instigation of Wang Biaozhi (王彪之), Crown Prince Yao took the throne as Emperor Xiaowu.